KasRoudra/jar4android/README.md

 ### [+] Arranged By <a href="https://github.com/KasRoudra">KasRoudra</a>

 ### [+] Disclaimer :
 ***Here I am providing some java games tested on my device.
 If you have born between 1995-2005 you might played some of them in button phones.
-I found a way to ressuract them.
+I found a way to resurrect them.
 Enjoy!***

 ### The provided app supports .jar extension games!